mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *what others think of you is none of your business.*
+> *live your beliefs and you can turn the world around.*

 </div>
 <!-- quote-end -->